DmitryNazarov/pathtrace/README.md

 ```

 # Hotkeys:
-F1 - save image to `<name-of-scene>.png` located near executable
-There is the FPS camera controlled by arrows
+F1 - save image to `<name-of-scene>.png` located near executable.
+There is the FPS camera controlled by arrows.